Adding Avatar Agents (NPCs)

 | Avatar too large/small | Incorrect export scale | Add transform above root in Inspector and use scale tool |

-| Avatar missing in replay | Missing flag | Ensure avatar=True in addSceneObject() |
+| Avatar missing in replay | Missing flag | Ensure avatar=True in addSceneObject() or check it in the GUI |

 | Animation not playing | Wrong index or incompatible skeleton | Verify animation index in Inspector; check skeleton compatibility |